MooersLab/writingProgress2022/README.md

 I will try to remember to make a new workbook for 2023.
 Otherwise, the 2022 notebook can be extended to 2023 and beyond if you want to track your effort on projects that span several years.
 You can duplicate rows 1-366 and edit them appropriatley.
-Alternatively, you can make a copy of the new version of this workbook and edited it for a fresh start at the beginning of 2023.
+Alternatively, you can make a copy of a blank version of this workbook and edited it for a fresh start at the beginning of 2023.

 I have included only ten projects in this demo workbook so that it is not overwhelming.
 To customize the workbook with project names, you have to relabel the project worksheets, column names, and the formulas in the min.day and word.day sheets.